2018 – 2022 Township Council Members

 Declarations of Interest filed by members of the Council of the Township of Ashfield-Colborne-Wawanosh are available to the public below, listed in chronological order.

 A delegation is an opportunity to appear before Council, a Committee or Board to present information.
-The purpose of the delegation process is to allow residents to make their views known to Council.
+The purpose of the delegation process is to allow residents or organizations to make a presentation to Council for information purposes, to request support and more.

 If you are interested in appearing at a Council, Committee or Board meeting to present information or an opinion on a matter, you will need to: